You're taking your dog for a walk. It's a beautiful day. You're texting a friend about your upcoming trip to …

 Even if your symptoms improve, see a doctor if they are not completely gone within 1 to 2 weeks.

 "It’s a common misconception that if you can still move your hand, wrist or finger, it's not broken," Cohen says.
-"Use your judgement, but don't assume that just because the injury was caused by a dog, it can't be serious."
+"Use your judgment, but don't assume that just because the injury was caused by a dog, it can't be serious."